mamba-org/gator/CONTRIBUTING.md

 - Conda or Mamba (v1.x) package manager.
 Mamba v2.x is not currently supported.

 > **Note**: Python and Node.js will be automatically installed when you create the development environment.
-Yarn 3.x is managed via Corepack and will be automatically used based on the `packageManager` field in package.json.

 ### Project Structure